-1) An epidemic is when a disease or healthrelated event or behavior happens in a community at far greater rates than would normally be expected.
-What evidence in the article shows that the United States is facing an opioid overdose epidemic?
-(Answers may include that more people died from drug overdoses in 2015 than in any other year on record; heroin use and overdoses have increased across the country; the number of people dying from opioid drugs today is more than four times the number who died in 1999.)
+1) An epidemic occurs when a disease or health-related event or behavior happens in a community at far greater rates than would normally be expected.
+What evidence indicates that the United States is facing an opioid overdose epidemic?
+(Answers may include that more people died from drug overdoses in 2015 than any other year on record; heroin use and overdoses have increased across many age groups and populations; the number of people dying from opioid drugs today is more than four times the number who died in 1999.)

 2) What are some ways to help control the opioid overdose epidemic?
-Support your answer with information from the article.
-(Answers may include to make sure people only take drugs supplied by a doctor or pharmacy; if a doctor prescribes a prescription painkiller, ask if there are safer options; never share prescription drugs; make medications such as naloxone readily available so that if a person overdoses, he or she can quickly get lifesaving help; increase education about opioids so people better understand the risks.)
+Support vour answer with textual evidence.
+(Answers may include to improve how opioid medications are prescribed and dispensed so that only people who really need the drugs get them; carefully monitor those who receive prescriptions; make medications such as naloxone readily available so that if a person overdoses, he or she can quickly get lifesaving help; increase education about opioids so people better understand the risks.)

 3) Nearly all people who use heroin also use at least one other drug.
 What impact can that have on overdose rates?
-Look in "Safety Tips" for the answer.
 (It may lead to higher overdose rates because mixing opioids with other drugs increases the risk for overdose.)

-4) What is one piece of advice that can help people stay safe if they are prescribed opioid pain medications?
-(Answers may include to talk with their doctor to see if there are safer alternatives; take the medications only as prescribed; seek help if they begin taking opioids for nonmedical reasons; never mix opioids with alcohol or other drugs; don't share prescriptions with other people; only take medications supplied by a doctor or pharmacy.)
+4) What are at least three pieces of advice that can help people stay safe if they are prescribed opioid pain medications?
+(Answers may include to talk with their doctor to make sure that there are no other safe alternatives; take the medications only as prescribed; seek help if they begin taking opioids for nonmedical reasons; never combine opioids with alcohol or other drugs; don't share prescriptions with other people; only take medications supplied by a doctor or pharmacy.)